jermaks/SeleniumCucumberAutomation/README.md

 Rest Sandbox:
 https://rbeqres.in/

-Rest Client:
+Rest Client options:
+- REST Assured
-fasterxml jackson
+- fasterxml jackson

 Todo:
-1. Implement fasterxml jackson rest client (to see which is better, current rest client - jakarta).
+1. Implement REST Assured Rest tests.
 2. Add Users model and method(s) to enable retrieval of the User List.
 3. Add POST requests and related test(s).
+4. Try to use chain of responsibility pattern.
-4. Implement auto build in Jenkins when Push on Git.
+5. Implement auto build in Jenkins when Push on Git.
-5. Implement Test Analytics (Allure?).
+6. Implement Test Analytics (Allure?).
-6. Try to use chain of responsibility pattern.
 7.